 Sir George Bowes was a coal proprietor and Member of Parliament.
 He was born on 21st August 1701 at the Bowes family estate at Streatlam Castle, near Barnard Castle in County Durham.
 In addition to inheriting the Bowes family's Streatlam estate, George inherited the Gibside estate through his mother's family.
 The Gibsite estate included rich coal seams, and the coal trade provided great wealth for the family.
 In 1726 George Bowes was one of the founder members of the ‘Grand Allies’, a cartel of coal owners which regulated coal production.
 He was Member of Parliament for County Durham from 1727-1760.
 As well as prestige the office of MP helped Bowes to protect the interests of the North East producers, in their main market of London.
 Bowes used his wealth to transform the grounds at Gibside House.
 George Bowes died at Gibside on 17th September 1760.
-He was buried in Whickham parish church, but in 1812 his body was moved to a mausoleum at Gibside.
+He was buried in Whickham parish church, but in 1812 his body was moved to the mausoleum chapel built for him at Gibside.

 Sir George Bowes (21 August 1701 – 17 September 1760) was an English Member of Parliament and coal proprietor.

 George Bowes was baptized on 4 September 1701, the youngest son of Sir William Bowes, MP, and Elizabeth Bowes (née Blakiston).
 The Bowes family had been prominent in County Durham, with their ownership of the estate and castle of Streatlam but in 1713, George's father acquired (from his wife's family) the Gibside estate which included some of the area's richest coal seams and led to the family becoming immensely wealthy through the coal trade.
 This wealth was, however, gained through the employment of men, women and children in conditions that would now be considered intolerable.